Amputation: Method

 Curved knives such as this one were used, in the past, for some kinds of amputations.

 Surgeons performing an amputation have to first ligate the supplying artery and vein, so as to prevent hemorrhage (bleeding).
 The muscles are transected, and finally, the bone is sawed through with an oscillating saw.
-Sharp and rough edges of bones are filed, skin and muscle flaps are then transposed over the stump, occasionally with the insertion of elements to attach a prosthesis.
+Sharp and rough edges of bones are filed, and skin and muscle flaps are then transposed over the stump, occasionally with the insertion of elements to attach a prosthesis.